Select Page

 Getting your pick-pack-ship process right not only saves time and money, but it defines the customer experience.
 One mis-picked order or delayed shipment could mean losing a customer to the competition.

-Faster, error-free fulfillment means happier customers and fewer returns.
+Faster, error-free fulfilment means happier customers and fewer returns.
 On the flip side, inefficiencies create bottlenecks, delays, and unnecessary costs.
 Let’s explore how to avoid that.

 Best practices for picking

-Picking is where fulfillment begins.
-Your team retrieves products from the warehouse to fulfill an order, often using pick lists or mobile devices to guide them.
+Picking is where fulfilment begins.
+Your team retrieves products from the warehouse to fulfil an order, often using pick lists or mobile devices to guide them.
 The process is fast and accurate when done well but costly and error-prone when it’s not.
 Here’s how to improve picking in your warehouse:

 Optimize warehouse layout